 • Trekking Duration: 3-4 hours

 Today is the official start of our expedition to climb Kilimanjaro!
 We head out on a roughly 3-hour drive to the village of Nale Moru where our trek begins.
 In Nale Moru, after meeting our entire crew and team, we will have a hot lunch.
-Our porters will get our gear organized and packed for the hike, and after everything is organized and ready we begin our trek.
+Our porters will get our personal gear organized and packed for the hike, and then we begin the trek!
 We’ll start hiking on a path that climbs gently and consistently through the beautiful, temperate forests that drape the foothills of Kilimanjaro.
 Along the way, we may have opportunities to view some wildlife: Colobus Monkeys are often abundant along with many species of birds, reptiles and gazelles.
-We continue hiking until we arrive at Simba Camp (8,650’/2,636m) for the night.
+We continue hiking until we arrive at Simba Camp (8,650 ft./2,636 m.) for the night.
 Facing North, we’ll have stunning views of the plains of Kenya while we enjoy a delicious meal and a relaxing evening.

 Day 4